Study Results

 4. Must not have any laboratory abnormalities or any other clinically significant abnormalities that would, as assessed by the Investigator, at screening or Baseline, render a participant unsuitable for inclusion.

-5. Previous treatment with an oligonucleotide (including small interfering ribonucleic acid (RNA) \[siRNA\], ASOs) or gene therapy.
-This exclusion criterion does not apply to coronavirus disease 2019 (COVID-19) vaccinations, which are allowed.
+5. Previous treatment with an oligonucleotide (including small interfering ribonucleic acid (RNA) \[siRNA\], ASOs) gene therapy or gene editing.
+This exclusion criterion does not apply to approved nucleic acid-based vaccines, including mRNA vaccines, which are allowed.

-6. Has documented molecular AS confirmation of paternal uniparental disomy or imprinting center defect.
+6. Has molecular confirmation of AS due to paternal uniparental disomy, imprinting center defect, or mosaic findings.

 2 Years